Street Outreach Project

 - Crisis intervention

-- Access to emergency shelter and/or assistance with alternative housing
+- Access to basic needs (clothing/food/hygiene) and emergency shelter placements

 - Individual assessments and case management